Research Websites for Kids: Safe Sites for K-5 Elementary

 Do you want to have access to ALL of these Biographies & Additional Resources for your elementary classroom and students?

-Researching online can be a daunting task, especially for elementary students who are just starting to explore the internet.
-However, with the help of the above-listed resources, it can be a safe and exciting experience for young learners.
-As a teacher, it’s important to guide students on how to navigate the online world and use online resources effectively.
-Let’s continue to encourage our students to learn how to research safely and effectively, ensuring they are well-equipped with the necessary skills to succeed in today’s digital world.
+Researching online can be daunting, especially for elementary students just starting to explore the internet.
+However, with the help of the resources listed above, it can be a safe and exciting experience for young learners.
+As a teacher, it’s important to guide students in navigating the online world and using online resources effectively.
+Let’s continue to encourage our students to learn to research safely and effectively, ensuring they are well equipped with the skills to succeed in today’s digital world.

 Jessica BOschen